qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

   qri update --recall-tf me/ca_prime_ministers
 ```

-This missing transform is vital for reproducibility reasons, the missing transform indicates that no tranform script was executed to get from the snapshot that had the old meta to the new meta.
+This missing transform is vital for reproducibility reasons, the missing transform indicates that no transform script was executed to get from the snapshot that had the old meta to the new meta.

 Resurrecting the transform is relatively easy, we follow the instructions from the error:
 ```